tsmatz/minecraft-rl-example/Readme.md

 ## 5. Train an agent (Deep Reinforcement Learning) ##

-Now let's start training.
+Now let's start training.<br>

-Make sure that Minecraft is running with malmo port 9000.
+Before starting, make sure that Minecraft is running with malmo port 9000.
 (See above.)

 First, clone this repository.